What kind of people take the course?

 - Unfocussed goals: This is a course to train you as a TESOL teacher.
 You will need to be interested in language and teaching.

 - Poor health: Nobody can predict problems with physical health; we are all susceptible to flu bugs, for example, but we can be more certain about our emotional and mental health.
-It is important to emphasize that the TESOL Certificate course is not going to be an escape or distraction from known problems.
+It is important to emphasise that the TESOL Certificate course is not going to be an escape or distraction from known problems.
 Instead it may be an additional burden.

 Are jobs readily available?